bertiqwerty/rvimage/README.md

 RV Image comes with two labeling tools:

-1. Draw bounding boxes and polygons and export in [Coco format](https://cocodataset.org/#format-data).
+1. Draw bounding boxes and polygons and export in the [Coco format](https://cocodataset.org/#format-data).
-2. Draw brush lines and export as png-masks, one per class and image.
+2. Draw brush lines and export as [Coco-file](https://cocodataset#format-data) with run-length-encodings.
+Thereby, we ignore the `iscrowd=true` convention that usually comes with run-length-encoded annotations in Coco-files.

 All annotations are also stored in the project file in json format.